DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

 ### Creative
 * Creative `object`: A creative and its classification data.
   * HTMLSnippet `string`: The HTML snippet that displays the ad when inserted in the web page.
-If set, videoURL should not be set.
+If set, videoURL, videoVastXML, and nativeAd should not be set.
   * accountId `integer`: Account id.
   * adChoicesDestinationUrl `string`: The link to the Ad Preferences page.
 This is only supported for native ads.
   * advertiserId `array`: Detected advertiser id, if any.
 Read-only.
 This field should not be set in requests.